jerryneedell/swfologger/README.md

 * `swfotest_wipe.py` -- send `WIPE` to clear the SDCard
 * `uart_logger.py` -- runs on system with SCSim and COSMOS -  relays all received commands (time code messages) to the logger
 * `swfoscsim_logger.py` -- runs on system with SCSim and COSMOS - relays all received commands (time code messages) to the logger and generates fake HK and Mag packets (used in early testing)
+* `swfoparse.py` -- scans a captured log playback file for sequence count errors (only looks at ApID 1 and ApID 500)

 ### updating the swfologger program
 If changes are made to the `adalogger_swfologger.py` code, then it can be installed as follows: